ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Step 3: Data Transformation**

 To prepare the dataset for analysis, several transformations were applied:
 1.	**Creating a ‘Ride Length’ Column:**
-    -	**Description:**

-        A new column was created to calculate the length of each ride by subtracting the started_at timestamp from the ended_at timestamp.
+    -	**Description:** A new column was created to calculate the length of each ride by subtracting the started_at timestamp from the ended_at timestamp.
 This calculation yields the total duration of the ride in minutes.

-    -	**Formula:**

-        ride_length = ended_at - started_at
+    -	**Formula:** ride_length = ended_at - started_at
     -	**Tool-Specific Notes:**

-        - **Excel:** =D2-C2 (Where C2 is the ride start time and D2 is the ride end time).
+        - **Excel:** =I2-F2 (Where F2 is the ride start time and I2 is the ride end time).
-        - **SQL:** TIMESTAMPDIFF(MINUTE, started_at, ended_at) (Calculates ride duration in minutes).
+        - **SQL:** ride_length = EXTRACT(EPOCH FROM (ended_at - started_at)) / 60
-        - **R:** difftime(ended_at, started_at, units = "mins") (Calculates ride duration in minutes).
+        - **R:** ride_length = as.numeric(difftime(ended_at, started_at, units = "mins"))

 2.	**Creating a ‘Day of Week’ Column:**
-    -	**Description:**

-        A new column was created to capture the day of the week for each ride, enabling the analysis of patterns based on weekday versus weekend usage.
+    -	**Description:** A new column was created to capture the day of the week for each ride, enabling the analysis of patterns based on weekday versus weekend usage.
     - **Tool-Specific Notes:**

-        - **Excel:** =WEEKDAY(C2, 1) (Returns a number from 1 (Sunday) to 7 (Saturday)).
+        - **Excel:** =WEEKDAY(C2, 1)
-        - **SQL:** DAYOFWEEK(started_at) (Returns the day of the week as a number).
-        - **R:** wday(started_at, label = TRUE) (Returns the day of the week as a label, e.g., “Mon”, “Tue”, etc.).
+        - **SQL:** day_of_week = EXTRACT(DOW FROM started_at) + 1
+        - **R:** day_of_week = as.integer(format(started_at, "%w")) + 1

 ### Tool-Specific Approaches

 **Excel Approach**

-While Excel is a widely-used tool for data analysis, it is not well-suited for handling very large datasets due to its memory limitations.
+While Excel is widely utilized for data analysis, it is not well-suited for handling very large datasets due to memory limitations.
 Excel can accommodate up to 1,048,575 rows per worksheet, which may restrict its use for large-scale analysis.
-For this project, the following steps were performed using Excel:
+The following steps were performed using Excel:

 Step 1: File Setup and Data Merging:

 The 12 .csv files were merged into one workbook using Power Query.
-New columns were created to separate the started_at and ended_at timestamps into started_at_date, started_at_time, ended_at_date, and ended_at_time for better manipulation.
-However, an error was encountered due to Excel's row limit, which is insufficient for the dataset size.
-The data exceeded the 1,048,575-row limit per sheet, rendering this method impractical for the full dataset.
+Due to the dataset size exceeding Excel's limit of 1,048,575 rows per sheet, this method proved impractical for full analysis.

 ![](Visualizations/power_query.png "power_query.png")

 Step 2: Data Cleaning:

-The “Remove Duplicates” function was applied to identify and remove any duplicate records.
-No duplicates were detected within the subset of data that Excel could process.
+The “Remove Duplicates” function identified and removed duplicates within the manageable dataset subset.

 Step 3: Data Transformation:

 Formulas were applied to calculate key metrics:

-  - Ride length: =I2 - F2 (Where F2 is the ride start time and I2 is the ride end time).
+  - Ride length: =I2-F2 (Where F2 is the ride start time and I2 is the ride end time).
   - Day of week: =WEEKDAY(C2, 1) (Returns the day of the week based on the start time).

 ![](Visualizations/excel_transformation.png "excel_transformation.png")

-> Note: Due to the large size of the dataset (5,854,585 rows), Excel was unable to fully handle the data.
-While Excel can be useful for small to medium-sized datasets, SQL and R are better suited for managing large datasets of this scale.
+> Note: The large size of the dataset exceeded Excel's capacity for handling data.
+Although Excel is effective for small to medium-sized datasets, SQL and R are more suitable for managing datasets of this scale.

-> Note: If Excel is the only available tool for this analysis, it is possible to work with each of the 12 files individually and then aggregate the data into a single sheet for analysis.
-While this approach is feasible, it would be significantly more time-consuming and less efficient compared to using a database or scripting language like SQL or R. Nonetheless, it remains a viable option if other tools are unavailable.

 **SQL Approach**